fre5h/DoctrineEnumBundle/README.md

 {{ player.position|readable }}
 ```

 How it works?
-If there is no additional parameter for the filter, [ReadableEnumValueExtension](./Twig/Extension/ReadableEnumValueExtension.php "ReadableEnumValueExtension") tries to find which EnumType of the registered ENUM types consists this value.
-If only one EnumType found, then it is possible to get the readable ENUM value from it.
+If there is no additional parameter for the filter, [ReadableEnumValueExtension](./Twig/Extension/ReadableEnumValueExtension.php "ReadableEnumValueExtension") tries to find which ENUM type of the registered ENUM types consists this value.
+If only one ENUM type found, then it is possible to get the readable value from it.
 Otherwise it will throw an exception.

-For example, if there are few EnumTypes that have same value: `BasketballPositionType` and `MapLocationType` could have same ENUM value `C` with its readable variant `Center`.
-The the code below will throw an exception, because without additional parameter for `|readable` filter it can't determine which EnumType use in which case:
+For example, if there are few ENUM types that have same value: `BasketballPositionType` and `MapLocationType` could have same ENUM value `C` with its readable variant `Center`.
+The code below will throw an exception, because without additional parameter for `|readable` filter it can't determine which EnumType to use in which case:

 ```jinja
 {{ set player_position = 'C' }}